-- 287. In addition to being materially misleading for the reasons set forth in ¶¶277-286, supra, Exxon's 2015 Form 10-K also violated GAAP and SEC accounting and disclosure rules, for the reasons set forth in §V.B., infra. - 288.
-On March 2, 2016, Defendants filed a final prospectus with the SEC in connection with the March 2016 Debt Offering.
-The registration statement and prospectus used to complete the March 2016 Debt Offering expressly incorporated by reference Exxon's 2015 Form 10-K. As such, these documents were materially false and misleading for the same reason set forth in ¶¶277-286, supra. - 289.
-On March 2, 2016, Exxon also conducted its 2016 analyst meeting at the New York Stock Exchange building in New York City.
+289. On March 2, 2016, Defendants filed a final prospectus with the SEC in connection with the March 2016 Debt Offering.
+The registration statement and prospectus used to complete the March 2016 Debt Offering expressly incorporated by reference Exxon's 2015 Form 10-K.

+290. On March 2, 2016, Exxon also conducted its 2016 analyst meeting at the New York Stock Exchange building in New York City.
 Defendant Tillerson displayed the following slide during his opening remarks, which he said demonstrated that, despite the fact that "the business environment ha[d] changed dramatically, even since . . . last year, with a sharp decrease in crude oil and natural gas prices," due to its "[o]perational integrity" and "reliability," Exxon was "uniquely suited to endure these conditions and outperform competition, leaving [Exxon] best-positioned to capture value in the upturn."

-290. Defendant Tillerson also used the following slides at the March 2, 2016 analyst meeting to, among other things, highlight the quality of Exxon's reserves and assert that, regardless of the impairment charges Exxon's competitors were taking on their oil reserves, the value of Exxon's reserves were not impaired because of the Company's "disciplined investment approach, effective project management and innovative technologies," stating in pertinent part as follows:
+291. Defendant Tillerson also used the following slides at the March 2, 2016 analyst meeting to, among other things, highlight the quality of Exxon's reserves and assert that, regardless of the impairment charges Exxon's competitors were taking on their oil reserves, the value of Exxon's reserves were not impaired because of the

+Company's "disciplined investment approach, effective project management and innovative technologies," stating in pertinent part as follows: